vastoboy/Caesar-Light/README.md

 Simple Python Reverse Shell Prototype For Educational Purposes.

-This reverse shell can be used to gain an in-depth profile of a target by extracting sensitive data and analysing that data.
+This reverse shell can be used to build an in-depth profile of a target by extracting sensitive data and analysing that data.

 The server script was developed in Ubuntu\
 Install Elasticsearch and set up an index before running server program.